niekados/sculpted-hope/README.md

 - **#931507** - A deep red colour was personally chosen by the artist for her logo, and it will also be used for buttons on the website.

 ## Deployment
 This project was saved and stored on [GitHub](https://github.com/).
-GitHub has "git" version control and deployment through GitHub Pages option.
+GitHub has "git" version control and deployment through the GitHub Pages option.
 To deploy your project to GitHub Pages:
 - Go to your GitHub repository.
 - Click on the "Settings" tab.